Diffuse Pionic Gamma-Ray Emission from Large Scale Structures in the FERMI Era: INPUT

-For the shape of the pionic gamma-ray spectrum $\Gamma_{\gamma , \pi^0}(E)$ we used the semi-analytical formula derived by Pfrommer \& En{\ss}lin (2003)\cite{PFEN03} as a representation of Dermer's model \cite{DE86}.
-The spectrum in logarithmic space is symmetrical around half the pion rest mass $m_{\pi^0}$ with the slope of the spectrum at high-energy end reflecting the spectral index $\alpha_{\gamma}$ of cosmic rays.
+For the shape of the pionic gamma-ray spectrum $\Gamma_{\gamma , \pi^0}(E)$, we used the semi-analytical formula derived by \cite{PFEN03} as a representation of Dermer's model \citep{DE86}.
+The spectrum in logarithmic space is symmetrical around half the pion rest mass, $m_{\pi^0}$, with the slope of the spectrum at high-energy end reflecting the spectral index $\alpha_{\gamma}$ of cosmic rays, which we will leave as a free parameter in our model.

-We have allowed for CR spectral index evolution according to the mean Mach number of cosmic accretion shocks at a given redshift.
-To determine the mean mach number at a given epoch we weight over the cosmic accretion rate distribution

-where the distribution over Mach numbers was taken from \cite{PF06} (and private communication) for some discrete redshifts, which was then used to interpolate in order to determine the Mach number distribution and the mean Mach number for any other epoch.
-Also, the cosmic accretion rate $\dot{\rho}_\mrm{sf}$ that we use can be derived by integrating the cosmic accretion rate distribution over all shock Mach numbers.
-From the mean Mach number and corresponding spectral indices calculated over the range of redshifts, we find and implement in the overall gamma-ray spectrum originating from SFCRs.
-We note that in the redshift range $0-5$ the spectral index varies between $\approx 2.05-2.30$ (Figure \ref{fig:1}).